ironbar/luxai/reports/06_Ideal_agent.md

 Thus it seems to have sense to have multiple policies.
 That way we can train them with different reward functions and this will simplify the training process.

+## Competitive game

+The behaviour of the agent should change if the enemy is near.
+If it is near we should be careful to avoid losing resources.
+We could trap the enemy inside its forest just by standing on the surroundings and prevent him from building houses.

+**TODO:** play and save some captures here.